 Wilmington, North Carolina

-I’ll always encourage people to visit my favorite city in North Carolina!
+I’ll always encourage people to visit one of the best places in all of North Carolina!
 Wilmington has a lot to offer visitors who want to hit up the beaches in the Southern USA, but still have fun in a historic downtown area.
 Downtown Wilmington, with its historic building and homes, fully deserves to be appreciated.
-I love our historic waterfront and find it one of the best cities to visit in North America.
+I love the historic waterfront and find it one of the best cities to visit in North America.

 June, however, still sees some cool days and lower humidity.
 Try to visit Wilmington earlier in June for more comfort and lower prices.